slatedocs/slate/source/includes/_motionenginepackets.md

 #define FlashEraseAll 0x0E //erasing the on-chip recorder
 #define FlashRecordStartStop 0x0F //start/stop a recording session
 #define FlashPlaybackStartStop 0x10 //start/stop playing back from the recorder
+#define LockHeadingRef 0x11 //locks the current magnetometer readings and the heading information to the reference 0 degrees
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.